DocumentationAPI Reference

 Step 1: [Server side] Set up scoped auth token generation

 In your backend, build an API endpoint that makes a POST to https://api.prequel.co/actions/generate-scoped-auth-token to request to generate a scoped auth token from the Prequel API.
 Be sure to pass your API Key as a header (X-API-KEY) in the request as well as the desired API version (X-Prequel-Api-Version).
-Your API endpoint should return the scoped token returned from the Prequel API.
+Your API endpoint should return the scoped token that was returned from the Prequel API.

 Note: If you are using a self-hosted deployment or a non-US deployment, replace api.prequel.co with the appropriate host.